Whether it is espresso, cappuccino, macchiato, lattes or

 coffee.
 It is important though that you use a fine and evenly ground

-Don't use a filter grind but an espresso grind.
+Don't use a filter grind but an espresso grind, or something inbetween the two.

 We got very good results with Narasu's coffee from South India.